satanas/libturpial/docs/index.rst

 *libturpial* is a library that handles multiple microblogging protocols.
 It implements a lot of features and aims to support all the features for each protocol.
 At the moment it supports Twitter_ and `Identi.ca`_ and is the backend used for Turpial_.

-Currently libturpial is in heavy development, so probably you will find bugs or undesired behavior.
+libturpial is currently under heavy development, so probably you will find bugs or undesired behavior.
 In this cases please report issues at:

 https://github.com/Turpial/libturpial/issues